 Well, the answer depends on a few factors, and to some degree your personal preference.
-With this in mind we’ll try to get to answer the question, which is better, cooking with gas or electric?
+With this in mind, we’ll try to answer the question, which is better, cooking with gas or electric?

 The Early Consensus

 When it comes to stoves, gas is better for controlling temperature and heat distribution.
-And gas ovens typically provide a moister heat, which works well for dishes such as roasts, etc. Conversely, electric stoves don’t provide as much nuance when it comes to temperature control.
-And electric ovens produce a drier heat that works better for crisp dishes such as French fries and baking.
+Gas ovens typically provide a moister heat, which works well for dishes such as roasts, etc. Conversely, electric stoves don’t provide as much nuance when it comes to temperature control.
+Electric ovens produce a drier heat that works better for crisp dishes such as French fries and baking.

 Electric stoves continue to be very popular, especially in newer homes.
 Although this may make it seem like gas stoves and ovens are becoming a thing of the past, some cooks prefer to prepare dishes using only gas.

-To help determine which option might work best for you, let’s review the major differences with preparing food with gas versus electric.
+To help determine which option might work best for you, let’s review the major differences between preparing food with gas versus electric.